Geonovum/IMX-Metadata/Metadata_extensie.md

 # Implementation, encoding

 The challenges regarding the implementation of this conceptual metadata construct vary across different encoding formats.
 For example in XML a construct exists to add attributes to XML elements, which provides a means to give attributes to properties, in this case reference to a metadata object.
 In JSON this does not exist.
 The `«HasMetadata»` stereotype is therefore extended with a model transformation that objectifies properties of a productmodel.
-The objectified properties are not part of the productmodel but serve as a loosly coupled intermediate binding mechanism between data and metadata.
+The objectified properties are not part of the productmodel but serve as a loosely coupled intermediate binding mechanism between data and metadata.

 The UML model of this pattern is presented below.